 My card is already connected to Expensify, but the connection is broken.
 What do I need to do to fix the connection?

 The first thing you need to check is if your bank information has changed.
 Did your banking password change and you haven't updated it in Expensify?
 Did your banking username or card number change?
 Also, if your security questions changed or the answers aren’t stored in Expensify, we won’t be able to answer them to get to your account list, and you’ll need to fix that in Expensify.

 If you answered yes to any of the questions above, you would need to update this information in Expensify and reestablish the connection manually.
 It’s important to know that Expensify cannot automatically update this for you.

-If your personal information has changed, all you need to do is head to the Credit Card Import section in your Expensify account (this is for personal cards only) and click on “Fix.”
+If your personal information has changed, all you need to do is head to Settings > Account > Credit Card Import in your Expensify account (this is for personal cards only) and click on “Fix.”
 You will be prompted to enter the new credentials/updated information, and this should reestablish the connection.

-If these are company cards, a Domain Admin can fix the connection by heading to Domain Control > Company Cards > Fix.
+If these are company cards, a Domain Admin can fix the connection by heading to Settings > Domains > Company Cards > Fix.
 You will be prompted to enter the new credentials/updated information and this should reestablish the connection.

 What are the most reliable connections in Expensify?

 As part of the Expensify Approved!
 Banks program, Expensify has partnered with major banks around the world to provide a seamless import of credit card transactions to users' accounts.
 Below you can find a list of banks with the most reliable connections in Expensify: